Jeanmatozo/AI-LLM-security-lab/README.md

 ## Disclaimer

-This repository is for **educational and defensive security research only**.
+This repository is for educational and defensive security research only.

-All attacks are demonstrated in controlled environments using non-sensitive data.
+All attack scenarios are demonstrated in controlled environments using synthetic, non-sensitive data.
+No real credentials, personal data, or proprietary information are used.

+The techniques documented here are intended to improve the security of AI-powered systems, not to enable misuse.

 ---